ACM40960/project-project-in-maths-modelling-hp/README.md

 ![Confusion Matrix](Images/yolo12_day_cm.png)

 **The following can be interpreted from the above plot:**
-- The model accurately classifies nearly all instances, as indicated by the **strong diagonal values** (e.g., AmurLeopard: 107/108 correct, AmurTiger: 107/108 correct).
+- The model accurately classifies nearly all instances, as indicated by the **strong diagonal values**.
-- Misclassifications are **minimal and sparse**, primarily involving the **background class** or slight inter-class confusion (e.g., Weasel misclassified as WildBoar 7 times).
+- Misclassifications are **minimal and sparse**, primarily involving the **background class** or slight inter-class confusion.
 - A small number of background samples were falsely predicted as animal classes.
-- **Weasel and WildBoar** show the highest number of off-diagonal misclassifications but still maintain strong overall accuracy.
+- **Weasel and WildBoar** show the highest number of off-diagonal misclassifications but still maintain strong overall performance.
 - The matrix confirms **excellent class separability**, with the model handling multi-class prediction very effectively.

 ### 📈 YOLOv12 Day - Precision-Recall Curve